 PragmaTrial®

-Hippocrates Research New Business Unit for Pragmatic Studies
+Hippocrates Research’s Dedicated Business Unit for Pragmatic Studies

-PragmaTrial® was created as a response to the growing challenges of modern clinical research.
+PragmaTrial® was established in response to the growing complexity and evolving demands of modern clinical research.

-With their methodology and application, pragmatic studies play a key role in generating Real-World Evidence (RWE) by bridging the gap between traditional Randomised Controlled Trials (RCTs) and “real life” itself.
+Through their methodology and application, pragmatic studies play a key role in generating Real-World Evidence (RWE) by bridging the gap between traditional randomized controlled trials (RCTs) and real-life clinical practice.
+This approach overcomes several limitations of purely observational studies, producing more reliable, interpretable, and operationally efficient evidence, which is increasingly essential for regulatory and healthcare decision-making.

-The update to the ICH guideline for Good Clinical Practice (GCP) and the adoption of Annex 2 mark a paradigm shift in clinical research, moving from prescriptive rules to a more flexible approach that makes innovation more accessible and better aligned with the needs of future beneficiaries.
+The recent update of the ICH Good Clinical Practice (GCP) guideline and the introduction of Annex 2 mark a true paradigm shift in clinical research, moving away from prescriptive rules toward a risk-based, flexible framework that fosters innovation and better aligns clinical research with the needs of patients, healthcare systems, and future beneficiaries.

 What is a Pragmatic Study?

-A Pragmatic Study is an experimental study and, specifically, a randomised controlled trial (RCT), designed and conducted to evaluate the Effectiveness of a treatment.
-Since it is characterised by “external validity”, it can be considered a source of Real-World Evidence.
+A pragmatic study is an experimental study and, more specifically, a randomized controlled trial (RCT) designed to evaluate the effectiveness of a treatment.
+Characterized by high external validity, pragmatic studies are recognized as a robust source of Real-World Evidence.

 What is the purpose of a Pragmatic Study?

-The purpose of a pragmatic study is to comparatively evaluate the real-world effectiveness of a treatment (Real-World Effectiveness, or Comparative Effectiveness Research) or the safety of a product, either in the marketing authorisation request phase or in the post-marketing phase.
+The primary objective of a pragmatic study is to evaluate the real-world effectiveness of a treatment through comparative effectiveness research, or to assess product safety, either during the marketing authorization phase or in the post-marketing setting.

-Pragmatism is not a rigid concept: on the contrary, it can be adapted to the specific objectives of a research study.
+Pragmatism is not a rigid concept; rather, it is a flexible and adaptable framework tailored to the specific objectives of each study.

 -

-Allows for balancing internal and external validity in a targeted manner;
+Balance internal and external validity in a targeted and intentional way

 -